seddik11/splitWallet/README.md

 There are various ways to implement the Paymaster, and it can be a complex process that involves incorporating multiple feature.
 For this example, we implemented a Paymaster that support only one ERC20 and has a simple strategy (bounty must be equal or greeter than 1).
 It defines also a map to track LPs balances and Eth supplied.
 For executors, to execute the withdraw via the Paymaster they must call executeWithdraw specifying the wallet address.
 Before Paying the transaction fees, the Paymaster will verify the transaction and if its alighed with its Strategy.
 The executor will receive a small reward for executing the transaction.

+### NB

+Note: This implementation is intended as an experimental proof-of-concept and should not be used in production environments.
+It has not been audited for security vulnerabilities, and may contain bugs or errors that could result in the loss of funds.
+Additionally, the code quality may not meet industry standards, and the mathematical calculations used to determine the APY may not be exact.

 ## Running the scenario